Stop Spending and Start Saving

 Zero-based budgeting is a method that encourages you to allocate every penny of your monthly income toward expenses, savings, and debt payments.
 That means giving every dollar a job.
 In other words, only budget what you have right now.

-YNAB’s learning curve is steeper than Mint, and it can take a month or two to make its system of zero-based budgeting work, but it’s the best monthly budget system if your take-home pay is up and down.
+YNAB has a steeper learning curve compared to Mint, and it may require a month or two to effectively implement its zero-based budgeting system.
+However, it’s the optimal monthly budget system for those with fluctuating take-home pay.

 The Envelope System

-If your spending habits are out of control and you’ve tried and failed other budgeting methods in the past, the envelope system might be the solution for you.
+If you find your spending habits are a bit out of control and previous budgeting methods haven’t worked for you, the envelope system could be the answer.

 Once an envelope is empty, you’re done spending in that category.
 Simple!

-You can do this the old fashioned way with actual envelopes, but there are budgeting apps that simulate it like Goodbudget and Mvelopes.
+You can do this the old-fashioned way with actual envelopes, but there is a budgeting app that simulates the envelope system – Goodbudget.

 What Is a Good Budget?

-A good budget is one that you can stick to!
-That’s a bit flip; there’s more to a reasonable monthly budget so let’s go over some basic budgeting principles and a few budgeting tips.
+A good budget is one you can adhere to!
+While that may sound a bit simplistic, there’s much more to crafting an effective monthly budget.
+Let’s delve into some fundamental budgeting principles and share a few practical budgeting tips.

 Be Realistic

-A budget, like a diet, that doesn’t allow for any wiggle room, any pleasure is not sustainable.
+Sticking to a super strict budget can get old fast, making it tempting to just ditch it.
+A little breathing space in your budget can keep you sane and on track.
+A budget, like a diet, that doesn’t allow for any wiggle room, or any pleasure is not sustainable.

 If you try to implement a budget that is too strict, you’ll fail.